Hawk Island Kids Triathlon

 Goldfish are non-competitive.
 No timing.

-Dolphins/Sharks wear timing straps on their ankles and get split times.
+Dolphins/Sharks wear timing straps on their ankles and get transition split times.

 Awards